mohsen220/Vention/README.md

 ## About The Project 📘

-This project demonstrates a modern application architecture with automated provisioning using Terraform on AWS, robust integration testing with Cypress, and CI/CD workflows managed through GitHub Actions.
+This project demonstrates a modern application architecture with automated provisioning using Terraform on AWS, integration testing with Cypress, and CI/CD workflow managed through GitHub Actions.
 It is designed to provide a reliable, scalable, and automated deployment pipeline.

 ## Features 🌟